peterosterlund2/texel/readme.txt

 process per computer.
 On each computer it uses threads and shared memory, and optionally NUMA awareness.

-After texel has been started, use the "Threads" UCI option to control the total number of search threads to use.
+After Texel has been started, use the "Threads" UCI option to control the total number of search threads to use.
 Texel automatically decides how many threads to use for each computer, and can also handle the case where different computers have different number of CPUs and cores.